thomcchester/api-docs/source/includes/rest/_batch_api.md

 {}
 ```

-We recommend using this API endpoint when you need to create a collection of orders at once that will likely exceed the regular rate limit of 3,600 requests per hour.
+We recommend using this API endpoint when you need to create a collection of orders and subscribers at once that will likely exceed the regular rate limit of 3,600 requests per hour.

 Note: Since our batch APIs process requests in the background, there may be a delay between the time you submit your
 request and the time your data appears in the user interface.